core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Therefore, with reference to the scenario discussed above, the origin client does not protect the Hop-Limit option when protecting the request end-to-end for the origin server, thus allowing the first proxy in the chain to see and process the Hop-Limit option as expected.

-When OSCORE is used at proxies like defined in this document, the process defined in {{general-rules}} seamlessly applies also to the Hop-Limit option.
+When OSCORE is used at proxies like it is defined in this document, the process defined in {{general-rules}} seamlessly applies also to the Hop-Limit option.
 Therefore, in a scenario where the origin client also shares an OSCORE Security Context with the first proxy in the chain, the origin client does not protect the Hop-Limit option end-to-end for the origin server, but it does protect the option when protecting the request for that proxy by means of their shared OSCORE Security Context.

 # Caching of OSCORE-Protected Responses # {#sec-response-caching}

 Although it is not possible as per the original OSCORE specification {{RFC8613}}, effective cacheability of OSCORE-protected responses at proxies can be achieved.
 To this end, the approach defined in {{I-D.amsuess-core-cachable-oscore}} can be used, as based on Deterministic Requests protected with the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} used end-to-end between an origin client and an origin server.
-The applicability of this approach is limited to requests that are safe (in the REST sense) to process and do not yield side effects at the origin server.
+The applicability of this approach is limited to requests that are safe to process (in the REST sense) and that do not yield side effects at the origin server.

 In particular, this approach requires both the origin client and the origin server to have already joined the correct OSCORE group.
 Then, starting from the same plain CoAP request, different clients in the OSCORE group are able to deterministically generate a same Deterministic Request protected with Group OSCORE, which is sent to a proxy for being forwarded to the origin server.
 The proxy can effectively cache the resulting OSCORE-protected response from the server, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit at the proxy.